SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

-For me street photography is essentially capturing ordinary, everyday life, in a candid style that makes it instantly interesting to view.
+For me it’s a bit of a mixture; candid street photography but not necessarily without the subject’s knowledge.
+It’s urban street photography in most cases, but not limited to built-up areas.
+It’s essentially capturing ordinary, everyday life, in a candid style that makes it instantly interesting to view.
 This can be achieved by the way a scene is framed, by clever timing or by shooting intriguing content.

-Street photography can sometimes be just about objects; light and shadow, architecture or transportation, say.
+Street photography ideas can sometimes be just about objects; light and shadow, architecture or transportation, say.

 I’m even OK with the idea that street photography, as a style, can be shot indoors.